-High Court to assess damages for relatives of Hyde Park bombing victims | ITV News
+High court to assess damages for relatives of Hyde Park bombing victims | ITV News

 Squadron Quartermaster Corporal Roy Bright, 36, Lieutenant Dennis Daly, 23, Trooper Simon Tipper, 19, and Lance Corporal Jeffrey Young, 19, were killed by a car bomb as they rode through the central London park to attend the Changing of the Guard.

-Lawyers acting for Sarah Jane Young, L/Cpl Young’s daughter, in whose name the action against Downey has been brought, previously told the High Court that the families of those killed expect “justice” to be done.
+Lawyers acting for Sarah Jane Young, Lance Corporal Young's daughter, in whose name the action against Downey has been brought, previously told the High Court that the families of those killed expect "justice" to be done.

 Downey, from Co Donegal, did not play any part in the trial but filed a written defence denying any involvement in the attack.